Artem-Brui/Shrugman-game/README.md

 4. **Winning and Losing**:
    - The game ends when the user either correctly guesses the title or exhausts their allowed number of incorrect guesses.
+   - The game has a base where save data about user's games history and its results.
    - The game status is updated to `win` or `lose` based on the outcome.
+This status updates base data and save it.

 ## Setup Instructions